 - Table 1.
-Physical Parameters at Lake Almanor, 2020 - Table 2.
-Phytoplankton at Lake Almanor, 2020 - Table 3.
-Zooplankton at Lake Almanor, 2020 - Photos- Some Common Plankton of Lake Almanor
+Physical Parameters at Lake Almanor, 2021 - Table 2.
+Phytoplankton at Lake Almanor, 2021 - Table 3.
+Zooplankton at Lake Almanor, 2021 - Table 4.
+Photos of Common Phytoplankton and Zooplankton of Lake Alman

-Summary of 2020 Water Quality Investigation at Lake Almanor
+Summary of 2021 Water Quality Investigation at Lake Almanor

-In 2020 the Lake Almanor Watershed Group (LAWG) authorized a water quality investigation of Lake Almanor and its main tributaries.
-Mr. Scott Mc Reynolds of California Department of Water Resources collected temperature, oxygen and electrical conductivity data at three stations in the lake, as well as stations on Bailey Creek, North Fork Feather River in Chester, North Fork Feather River at Canyon Dam and Hamilton Branch.
-He also collected plankton samples at two of the lake stations, LA-02 and LA-03.
-Collections were planned for four dates during the year, but due to COVID-19 concerns, the last sample date in November had to be canceled.
-Dr. Gina Johnston, professor emerita of California State University, Chico, analyzed the data, as well as the plankton, and produced a report that shows all of the data and relates the results to previous studies.
-This was the twelfth year that water quality analysis has been supported by LAWG.
+In 2021 the Lake Almanor Watershed Group (LAWG) authorized a water quality investigation of Lake Almanor and its main tributaries.
+Mr. Scott Mc Reynolds of California Department of Water Resources and a group of volunteers (Phil Datner, Virginia Pritchard and Kevin Price) collected temperature, oxygen and electrical conductivity data at three stations in the lake, as well as stations on Bailey Creek, North Fork Feather River in Chester, North Fork Feather River at Canyon Dam and Hamilton Branch.
+They also collected plankton samples at two of the lake stations, LA-02 and LA-03.
+Dr. Gina Johnston, professor emerita of California State University, Chico, analyzed the data, as well as the plankton, and produced this report that shows all of the data and relates the results to previous studies.
+This was the thirteenth year that water quality analysis has been supported by LAWG.

-2020 was a very dry year with precipitation about half the average.
-Lake Almanor was cool and had lots of oxygen dissolved in the water in May at the first sampling date.
-By July 1, the lake was thermally stratified, meaning that water near the surface was warmed by the sun and stayed on top of the cooler, denser water below.
-The effect of the thermal stratification was that oxygen could not be introduced to the deeper water and oxygen levels were at or near zero for most of the summer and fall.
-This created a situation where cold- water fish species could not find ideal habitat in Lake Almanor.
+2021 was a very dry year with precipitation about half the average.
+Lake Almanor was cool and had lots of oxygen dissolved in the water in April at the first sampling date.
+By mid-July, the lake was thermally stratified, meaning that water near the surface had been warmed by the sun and stayed on top of the cooler, denser water below.
+The effect of the thermal stratification was that oxygen could not be introduced to the deeper water and oxygen levels were at or near zero below 12 meters depth for most of the summer and fall.
+This created a situation where coldwater fish species could not find ideal habitat in much of the lake.
+The water was either too warm or lacked sufficient oxygen for these species.

 Water quality is very closely tied to precipitation.
 With adequate precipitation and greater inflow to the lake, lake levels are high and water temperatures tend to stay cooler.
 During dry or drought years, water temperatures are warmer, the lake becomes thermally stratified sooner and is more likely to have low oxygen or no oxygen in the deeper regions of the lake.
 This increases stress on the fish populations.
-Also, bluegreen algae (Cyanobacteria) increase in warm-water conditions.
+Also, blue-green algae (Cyanobacteria) increase in warm-water conditions.
 Some species of these algae have the ability to produce toxins that are harmful to children and pets.
-In Fall 2020, blue- algae were abundant, especially in the western basin.

-Because 2020 was a dry year, oxygen levels dropped to low levels during the summer, similar to what happened during the drought years of 2014 -1016.
+In Fall 2021, there was a bloom of blue-green algae (genus: Dolichospermum) in the western basin that persisted into January, 2022.
+This bloom followed the application of fire retardant along the west shore and eight inches of rain in late October.
+Because 2020 and 2021 were dry years, oxygen levels dropped to low levels during the summer, similar to what happened during the drought years of 2014 -1016.
 Also, algal populations, especially the blue green algae, reached bloom proportions.
-In general, water quality was not as good as in 2019.
+In general, water quality has been decreasing since 2019, due to lack of precipitation.